thuanitdn/tag-input-autocomplete-tl/README.md

 Usage

-1.Add the ngTagsInput module as a dependency in your AngularJS app.
+1.Add the tagInAuTl module as a dependency in your AngularJS app.

 2.Add the element <tag-in-au-t /> to the HTML file where you want to use.